-After our field trip to Gettysburg, my students will be able to: Here are some examples of "GETTYSBURG GOALS": After our field trip to Gettysburg, my students will be able to: identify at least 3 key landmarks, moments, and leaders of the 3 days of fighting; tell the story of battle from multiple viewpoints soldier, civilian, and doctor; or Union soldier and Confederate soldier; ☐ trace the story of one unit through the Gettysburg Campaign and battle; ☐ describe the daily life and materials of a common Civil War soldier; ☐ tell the importance of Gettysburg in history and why it should be remembered/studied/ preserved; ☐ relate the significance of the Gettysburg Address For how many students (per day) are you planning a trip?
-Some activities have a minimum and maximum number of students who can participate at one time.
-Depending on the size of your group, you may need to rotate students, creating separate itineraries for each class - or you may want to consider coming on multiple days.
-How many hours will you have at Gettysburg?
-Will you be able to reach your goals with this amount of time?
-Be sure to account for traffic, bathroom breaks, lunch, and other complications in your planning.
-What is your budget for the trip? (school budget and/or per student cost)

-Some activities have fees, and others do not.
+After our field trip to Gettysburg, my students will be able to: F Here are some examples of "GETTYSBURG GOALS": A Ifter our field trip to Gettysburg, my students will be able to: identify at least 3 key landmarks, moments, and leaders of the 3 days of fighting; tell the story of battle from multiple viewpoints soldier, civilian, and doctor; or Union soldier and Confederate soldier; ☐ trace the story of one unit through the Gettysburg Campaign and battle; describe the daily life and materials of a common Civil War soldier; [ place the battle of Gettysburg within a timeline of the Civil War place the Civil War within a timeline of American history For how ma ny students (per day) are you planning a trip?
+Some activities ha ve a minimum and maximum number of students who can participate at one time.
+Depending on oup, you may need to rotate students, creating separate itineraries for each class - or you may coming on multiple days.
+How many h nours will you have at Gettysburg? · · o reach your goals with this amount of time?
+Be sure to account for traffic, bathroom breaks, omplications in your planning.
+What is your b oudget for the trip? (school budget and/or per student cost) Some activities ha ve fees, and others do not.
 Some fees are charged per vehicle, and others are per student.

 Will you be bringing packed lunches, or will the students need money for lunch?
 School bus, or coach bus?